An Easy Way To Clean Your Patio Mat

 The advantage of having it freely hang from my carport allows me to hose down both sides of the mat without remounting/flipping it over.
 When it is really dirty, I anchor the bottom to something heavy like the equalizing bars from my travel trailer and take the extended handle wash brush I normally use to wash the RV and give it a good scrubbing with soap and water.

 For greasy spots, I use a spray or two of Simple Green, let it soak in, then hose it off.
 Once clean, I leave it hanging in the breeze to dry for a couple of hours.
-When it is dry, I take it down, fold it up, and put it back in the RV so it is ready for it the next adventure in RVing!Research Campgrounds, Plan RV Safe Routes & Turn your phone into an RV GPS.
+Once it is fully dry, I take it down, fold it up, and put it back in the RV so it is ready for it the next adventure in RVing!Research Campgrounds, Plan RV Safe Routes & Turn your phone into an RV GPS.

 Try the RV LIFE Pro Bundle FREE for 7 days